-The institution of marriage often falls short of its promise.
-Marriage is designed to be – at least in modern Western times – a structure to foster and secure loving feelings to enhance each other’s life.
-On a practical note, it is also intended as a foundation for family structure and to facilitate and expedite our life experience.
-Certainly we might agree that the purpose of marriage ought to be to enhance one’s life.
-Yet this supposition meets with an incredible rate of disappointment, if not outright failure.
+The institution of marriage should be intended to enrich our lives.
+Certainly we might agree that the purpose of marriage ought to be to enhance our life and further our sense of meaning, purpose and gratification.
+Yet this expectation meets with an incredible rate of disappointment, if not outright failure.
 Ironically, marriage often becomes the justification for people’s unhappiness.

 The fact that more than fifty percent of marriages end in divorce is actually the lesser of the problem.
 The greater difficulty lies in the fact that the majority of intact marriages are far from joyful.
 And many people regrettably live out their lives that way.